Eclpss/RAG-Architecture/README.md

 This repository houses a customized, enterprise-grade Retrieval-Augmented Generation (RAG) architecture.
 It utilizes a dual-database approach (Knowledge Graph + Vector Matrix) orchestrated by n8n, powered by local LLMs via Ollama, and seamlessly bridged by a custom Python extraction engine.

 > ⚠️ **MUST DO:** Follow the full documentation in the Google Doc below first.
-Once you reach **Phase 5** in that doc, come back to this repo to continue with the next steps.
+Once you reach **STEP 9** in that doc, come back to this repo to continue with the next steps.

 📄 **[Full Documentation (Google Docs)](https://docs.google.com/document/d/1PasmrAv3nz3n6Tco07IjREQD14dBG3VJbSPN5xgujAk/edit?usp=sharing)**